Amaterasu27/miktex/Libraries/3rd/gsoap/import/README.txt

-This directory contains common #import-ed items.
+This directory contains common #import-ed items for the soapcpp2 compiler.

-The .h files are intended to be imported using the gSOAP #import directive in gSOAP header files and should not be used with #include.
+Use the #import directive in the gSOAP header file processed by soapcpp2 to include the features listed below.

-dom.h		DOM support (requires dom.c/pp)
+dom.h		DOM for xs:anyType, xs:any, xs:anyAttribute (link with dom.c/pp)
+stdstring.h	module for std::string to enable std::string serializer sharing
 stldeque.h	std::deque serializer
 stllist.h	std::list serializer
 stlset.h	std::set serializer